Daios Cove Explorers kids club

 Babysitting is available in the evenings on a request basis and is chargeable per hour.

 Daios Cove offers all the standard hotel services you would expect from a 5* luxury hotel, including room service, concierge assistance, air-conditioning and complimentary Wifi throughout the resort.
-In addition, we have our Scott Dunn Guest Relations Manager in resort for the majority of the season and all suite and villa guests can benefit from Premium All-Inclusive as detailed below.

 This enhanced benefit for suite and villa guests includes: